ryanatkn/corpus-activity-streams/README.md

   (that was
   [quick to implement](https://github.com/ryanatkn/corpus-activity-streams/blob/main/src/activity_streams_notes_html.gen.ts)
   !)
-  to output Svelte components to `src/notes`, bloating the JS payload, but all it's doing is injecting the `EntityLink` Svelte components into otherwise plain HTML.
+  to output Svelte components to `src/notes`, bloating the JS payload.
-  The app should parse and render the data at runtime instead of generating components, unless there's something more clever that can be done with codegen!
+  All it's doing is injecting the `EntityLink` Svelte components into otherwise plain HTML, so unless there's something more clever that can be done with codegen, the app should render notes from data at runtime instead of generating components.
 - More and better views!
 And then some way manage them.

 ## develop